Travel restrictions at U.S. land borders extended through Jan. 21

 The plan won the backing of White House coronavirus task-force members, public health and other federal agencies.

-Trump may still opt not to lift the restrictions, given the high number of coronavirus infections in Europe.
-One potential hurdle is the fact that European countries are not likely to immediately allow most Americans to resume visits, officials said.
+Trump may still opt not to lift the restrictions, given the high number of infections in Europe.
+One potential hurdle is that European countries are not likely to immediately allow most Americans to resume visits, officials said.

 Our Standards: The Thomson Reuters Trust Principles.